-I never found that sketch and am not even fully sure if it was from SNL or from some other show or is I made it up entirely but in the process of the hunt, I found more and more sketches about issues that have made zero progress even generations later.
-The idea of watching Boomers in their 20s gripe about the generation at the wheel was very interesting to me especially now that they have the wheel and are steering us off the cliff.
+I never found that sketch and am not even entirely sure if it was from SNL or from some other show or is I made it up entirely, but in the process of the hunt, I found more and more sketches about issues that have made zero progress even generations later.
+The idea of watching Boomers in their 20s gripe about the generation at the wheel was fascinating to me especially now that they have the wheel and are steering us off the cliff.

 This was the first episode that started to take real jabs at the government while referencing current events and not just generic scenarios.
 At the same time, it wasn't all references to current events and doesn't come across all that preachy when it does.

-As I now, I think this is my favorite episode of the four and with that here is The Wicker Breakdown of the show:
+As I now think this is my favorite episode of the four and with that here is The Wicker Breakdown of the show:

 - Candice Bergen comes out for her monolog and is eventually interrupted by the Belushi Bee.
 I love the evolution of the Bees!!!

 - This sketch was about a CIA agent in charge of storing the data (in filing cabinets) from wiretaps being done by the CIA.
 Garrett Morris comes in claiming he has a right to see his file.
-The agent complains that he has so much information he can't find anything even though Garrett goes as far as to admitting that he blow up a building.
+The agent complains that he has so much information he can't find anything even though Garrett goes as far as to admit that he blew up a building.
 To that, the agent says, "You know how many people have done that?"
-Then Garrett gives up after seeing how inept the system is and as soon as he is out of the room, the agent orders that Garrett be tapped.
+Then Garrett gives up after seeing how inept the system is and as soon as he is out of the room, the agent orders that Garrett is being tapped.

-- First sighting of the Land Shark!!!
+- We then got our first sighting of the Land Shark!!!
 My favorite sketch as a kid.

 - Chevy Chase plays Hamlet with his lines written on the skull in his hand.
-The then drops the skull and struggles to piece together his lines.
-Candice Bergen then interrupts and they two break into a full blown commercial for Polaroid, no jokes, just a legit advertisement out of the blue.
+He then dropped the skull and struggles to piece together his lines.
+Candice Bergen then interrupts, and the two broke into a full-blown commercial for Polaroid, no jokes, just a legit advertisement out of the blue.

-- Once again, they use some gay stereotypes in a non-homophobic way in a fake ad for a long distant phone service for men who talk to their moms.
-They just had two guys as a couple which I'm sure was shocking enough to see on TV back then but watching it now, they just seem like a gay couple and not a joke but again, it doesn't feel offensive to me.
+- Once again, they use some gay stereotypes in a non-homophobic way in a fake ad for a long-distance phone service for men who talk to their moms.
+They just had two guys as a couple which I'm sure was shocking enough to see on TV back then but watching it now, they just seem like a gay couple and not a joke, but again, it doesn't feel offensive to me.

-- Then the news started and as I mentioned in the main content above, they finally started to focus on specific current events and were just making fun of the president for his personality.
+- Then the news started, and as I mentioned in the main content above, they finally began to focus on specific current events and were just making fun of the president for his personality.

 - The news was then interrupted by the same dumb fake Triopenin arthritis medicine ad from episode one.
-Sure they did have on-demand viewing back then but four episodes in seems like a horrible time to through in recycled content.
+Sure they did have on-demand viewing back then but four episodes into the very first year seems like a horrible time to through in recycled content.

 - The new returns to Chevy Chase making faces behind Jane Curtin as she delivers a serious news story.
 The segment ends with the Garret Morris as the interpreter for the hearing impaired, again too soon for recycling as it was the same exact bit from episode 3.

-- There was a parody commercial for Channel perfume that most have been a direct parody of one airing on TV at the time but it was pretty easy to get the joke without knowing the reference.
+- There was a parody commercial for Channel perfume that must have been a direct parody of one airing on TV at the time, but it was pretty easy to get the joke without knowing the reference.

 - Andy Kaufman comes out and tells a story as his foreign character.
 It was a weird story about a cannonball that led into impressions and ended on a bit with a bongo.
 It's fun to see Andy in action again.